-Before looking into why drywall is so popular, let’s take a look at plaster.
-There’s a reason it’s such a high-end wall covering that’s highly sought after.
-Here are the pros and cons of plaster walls and why you should consider using them.
+There’s a reason it’s a high-end wall covering that’s sought after.
+Here are the pros and cons of plaster walls:

-Higher End – plaster is expensive so it is considered high-end.
-Just like granite countertops, which are also costly, plaster walls can make a home look much more valuable.
-In fact, they can add to the value of your home.
+Higher End – plaster is expensive.
+Like granite countertops, plaster walls make a home look more valuable.

-More Authentic – plaster is an authentic wall covering made with organic materials in most cases.
-If you want your home to look like it’s been around for centuries but is well taken care of, then plaster walls are your best choice.
+Authentic – plaster has organic materials.
+If you want your home to look old but well taken care of, plaster walls are your best choice.

-Good Insulator – here is that debate we were talking about.
-Since plaster walls are thicker and more solid than drywall, it is more often believed that plaster walls offer better insulation than drywall.
+Good Insulator – since plaster walls are thicker than drywall, it’s believed plaster walls offer better insulation than drywall.

-Green Materials – most plaster is made with green materials like lime.
-According to the National Lime Association, “Lime absorbs and neutralizes sulfur oxides from these gases, helping to prevent acid rain and reducing emissions of hazardous air pollutants, including mercury.”
+Green Materials – according to the National Lime Association, “Lime absorbs and neutralizes sulfur oxides from these gases, helping to prevent acid rain and reducing emissions of hazardous air pollutants, including mercury.”

-All In The Details – you won’t see any fancy Greek light coverings or crown molding with drywall.
+All In The Details – you won’t see fancy Greek light coverings or crown molding with drywall.
 But with plaster, experts can craft just about any shape or design that you can imagine.
-And it will last forever!

-Fire-Resistant – according to UL experiments, plaster walls burn three times slower than drywall.
-While drywall doesn’t burn quickly, it also doesn’t offer much protection.
-Plaster walls offer a barrier of sorts.
+Fire-Resistant – according to the UL, plaster walls burn three times slower than drywall.
+While drywall doesn’t burn fast, it doesn’t offer much protection.

-Rare In New Homes – this may be a con in some books, but being part of the reason a perfectly good wall covering doesn’t die is a great thing.
+Rare In New Homes – this may be a con, but being part of the reason a good wall covering doesn’t die is a great thing.
 Being rare means that you may be the only one in the neighborhood with plaster walls.

-Harder To Install – this is the second most common reason people don’t use plaster.
-It is simply difficult to install.
-It requires an expert to install and even then, it can take weeks.
-Drywall is much easier to install.
+Harder To Install – plaster requires an expert to install and even then, it can take weeks.

 Costly – this is the number one reason people choose drywall.
 Plaster is expensive.
-Primarily due to labor costs, although the materials are also more expensive than buying sheets of drywall. this is why plaster is high-end.
+Due to labor expenses, although the materials cost more than sheets of drywall. this is why plaster is high-end.

 Pros And Cons Of Drywall

-Drywall is the most popular wall covering in America and with good reason.
-But that doesn’t mean it doesn’t have its weak points.
+Drywall is the most popular wall covering.
+That doesn’t mean it’s not without its weak points.
 Here are the most notable pros and cons of using drywall as opposed to plaster.

-Easier To Install – anyone with a drywall knife and a drill can hang the drywall.
-It’s as easy as a child’s craft project.
-Finishing it is another story, as taping and mudding have to be done well as to not reveal flaws.
+Easier To Install – anyone with a drywall knife and drill can hang drywall.
+Finishing it is another story, as taping and mudding have to be done right.

 Can Hang Stuff – this may seem small, but if you have plaster, you understand why it’s important.
-While you can hang stuff on plaster walls, it’s much easier to do so on the drywall as you can use drywall anchors.
+While you can hang items on plaster walls, it’s easier to do so on the drywall as you can use drywall anchors.

-Not As High End – drywall isn’t as nice as plaster, that’s no secret.
-It is cheaper, which usually means it just isn’t as high-end.
-Most homes have drywall, so there’s no shame in it, plaster is simply nicer.
+Not As High End – drywall is cheaper, which means it isn’t as high-end.

-Can Look Cheap – this is different than not being high-end.
-After all, if installed correctly, it will look just as nice as any other wall.
-The catch is that if the mudding isn’t done right, it can look messy and cheap.
+Can Look Cheap – if the mudding isn’t done right, it can look messy and cheap.

 Should You Remove Plaster Walls?

-The short answer is that no, you should not remove plaster walls or change them to the drywall.
+The short answer is no, you should not remove plaster walls or change them to drywall.
 You also shouldn’t cover them with some other type of wall covering.
-In fact, unless the plaster is a hazard, it should be repaired.
+In fact, unless the plaster is a hazard.